-The Trending tab of the app shows trending hashtag groups across different categories/niches (like Animals, Cars, Sports, etc.) and also across different social networks like TikTok, Instagram, Facebook, and LinkedIn.
+The Trending tab shows and lets you filter trending hashtags across different categories/niches/topics (like Animals, Cars, Sports, etc.) and also across different social networks like TikTok, Instagram, Facebook, and LinkedIn.

 Towards the top, you’ll see four different segments - ‘Trending’, ‘Top’, ‘New’, and ‘Recent’.
 These are different ways of ranking the hashtag groups that consider various factors.
 Here’s what they each mean: